SiddhantRawat01/Drug-Authentication-using-Blockchain/README.md

 ### 2. Environment Configuration

-- Create `.env` file in the blockchain root with:
+- Create `.env` file in the smart contracts root with:

 - MNEMONIC="your 12-word metamask recovery phrase"